I hope you enjoy this blog post.

 As well as being an excellent classic car investment, you also get the joy of driving the Michelotti styled classic, feeling like Bond himself as you feel the wind in your hair.

 Forget investing in gold or property.
-Ford cars are rapidly becoming the investment of choice when looking for a decent return on your money.
+Ford cars are rapidly becoming the vintage car investment of choice when looking for a decent return on your money beyond 2023.

-When considering which classic car to invest in, a Ford should feature high on your shortlist.
-Immensely fun to drive and instantly recognisable, the Ford Escort RS2000 Mk1 (1971 – 1973) tend to be rarer due to their age, but it is the Mk2 that seems to be the most appreciating car from the RS2000 range.
+When considering which classic car to invest in, a Ford should feature high on your 2023 shortlist.
+Immensely fun to drive and instantly recognizable, the Ford Escort RS2000 Mk1 (1971 – 1973) tends to be rarer due to its age, but it is the Mk2 that seems to be the most appreciating car from the RS2000 range.

 Not so long ago, Mk2 Escorts were two-a-penny.
 Rust and low values took a heavy toll on the number of cars in circulation.
-However, in a very short space of time, the Ford Escort RS2000 Mk2 prices have soared exponentially, with demand far outstripping supply.
+However, in a very short space of time, the Ford Escort RS2000 Mk2 investment in these classic cars has soared exponentially, with demand far outstripping supply.

 Any car with the famous Cosworth engine is predicted to be one of the most appreciating cars in the coming years.
 With 10,000 punchy two-door saloons manufactured, they are not the rarest of cars, which makes picking one up slightly easier.

-Be sure to choose one that has its original RS parts, making the Ford Escort RS2000 one of the best cars to buy for investment.
+Be sure to choose one that has its original RS parts, making the Ford Escort RS2000 one of the best cars to buy for investment in 2023.

-When looking for the best classic car investment, you can’t go far wrong with the iconic Porsche 924.
-Rolling off the production line from 1975 onwards, the 924 was always considered one of the lower quality Porsches.
+When looking for the best classic car to buy as an investment in 2023, you can’t go far wrong with the iconic Porsche 924.
+Rolling off the production line from 1975 onwards, the 924 was always considered one of the lower-quality Porsches.

 Despite early criticism of the 924, by 1988 some 150,000 were built.
 They are currently relatively cheap to get hold of due to the number still in circulation.
-However, prices are steadily rising, making it an ideal investment car.
+However, prices are steadily rising, making it an ideal investment car to buy in 2023.

-The more powerful Turbo or S models are the more expensive cars from the range, but are also two of the best investment cars as prices look set to continue to rise.
+The more powerful Turbo or S models are the more expensive cars from the range, but are also two of the best investment cars as prices look set to continue to rise going into 2023.

-Another Ford to make the list of the top 10 classic cars to buy is the Mk1 Ford Capri.
-Instantly recognisable, the punchy coupe was always destined to become a desirable classic car.
+Another Ford to make the list of the top 10 classic cars to buy as an investment in 2023 is the Mk1 Ford Capri.
+Instantly recognizable, the punchy coupe was always destined to become a desirable classic car.

-As one of the most appreciating cars at the moment, get in quick if you are looking to buy one of these as an investment.
-Particularly desirable models are the 280 Brooklands and the 2.8i Special, both of which that are expected to be the classic cars that will increase in value the most in coming years.
+As one of the most appreciating cars at the moment, get in quick if you are looking to buy one of these as a 2023 investment.
+Particularly desirable models are the 280 Brooklands and the 2.8i Special, both of which are expected to be the classic cars that will increase in value the most in the coming years, well beyond 2023.